 Three Sigma is built upon the belief that crypto can and must operate in a positive sum environment for it to be able to succeed.
 As such, our goal is to empower developers and bring innovative ideas to life, effectively contributing to the industry’s development.

-Our company is called Three Sigma, and we have three distinct subsidiaries: Research, Labs, and Capital.
+Our company is called Three Sigma, and we have two distinct subsidiaries: Research and Labs.

 Innovation in tech is first led by advances in academic research.